holoviz/panel/doc/tutorials/basic/panes.md

 ```

 :::{note}
-In the example we provide the arguments `dpi` and `tight` to the `Matplotlib` pane.
-You can find explanations and more arguments in the [Matplotlib Reference Guide](../../reference/panes/Matplotlib.ipynb).
+In the example, we provide the arguments dpi and tight to the Matplotlib pane.
+We can find more details in the [Matplotlib Reference Guide](../../reference/panes/Matplotlib.ipynb).
 :::

 ## Display a hvPlot plot